 - Identify gaps in infrastructure (both physical and digital) necessary for medium to large business retention or relocation and create plan for addressing identified impediments.

-- Complete approval of the Southeast Policy Area and utilize the land use plan to develop a recruitment strategy for new or expanding businesses to capitalize on the newly installed infrastructure to drive employment generation.
+- Implement the Southeast Policy Area plan and develop a recruitment strategy for new or expanding businesses to capitalize on the newly installed infrastructure to drive employment generation.

 - Ensure the successful opening of the regional outlet mall and assist with business attraction to provide diverse retail opportunities.